Jack polynomials and orientability generating series of maps: The measure of non-orientability of maps

-Let $s_1$ and $s_2$ be two elements of $S$ that belong to the same polygon of $\loops(P_1,P_2)$.
+\begin{definition} Let $s_1$ and $s_2$ be two elements of $S$ that belong to the same polygon of $\loops(P_1,P_2)$.
 Fix an arbitrary orientation of this polygon.
 Then, one can consider the number of elements of $S$ between $s_1$ in $s_2$ in the polygon.
 We say that $s_1$ and $s_2$ are in an \emph{even (respectively, odd) position} if this number is even (respectively, odd).
-As all polygons have even size, this definition does not depend on the choice of the orientation.
+As each polygon has an even size, this definition does not depend on the choice of the orientation.
+For example, in \cref{example:1} the elements $4$ and $9$ are in an even position, while the elements $1$ and $3$ are in an odd position. \end{definition}